Bububooo3/lua-brainf-interpreter/README.md

 > (Made without a tutorial)
 >
->  (I Played w/ BF during a robotics meeting and decided to try making a simple interpreter with my best language)
+>  (I played w/ BF during a robotics meeting and decided to try making a simple interpreter with my best language)

 <br>